cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/packaging-blueprints.md

 aliases: /manager/packaging-blueprints/
 ---

 A blueprint can contain multiple files.
 These files can reside under a single directory with subdirectories or in an archive.
-Although the Cloudify CLI can manage the archiving process for you during [upload]({{< relref "working_with/manager/upload-blueprint.md" >}}), you might want to create archives prior to uploading the blueprint, so that you can keep them in a fileserver, upload them via the {{< param cfy_console_name >}}, or send them to others.
+Although the {{< param cfy_cli_name >}} can manage the archiving process for you during [upload]({{< relref "working_with/manager/upload-blueprint.md" >}}), you might want to create archives prior to uploading the blueprint, so that you can keep them in a fileserver, upload them via the {{< param cfy_console_name >}}, or send them to others.

 {{% tip title="Single YAML file blueprints" %}}
 {{< param cfy_console_name >}} supports single YAML file blueprints.
 They can be uploaded without packaging them.